GenericMappingTools/pygmt/doc/minversions.md

 PyGMT has adopted [SPEC 0](https://scientific-python.org/specs/spec-0000/) alongside the rest of the scientific Python ecosystem, and therefore:

-- Support for Python versions be dropped 3 years after their initial release.
+- Drop support for Python versions 3 years after their initial release.
-- Support for core package dependencies (NumPy, pandas, Xarray) be dropped 2 years after their initial release.
+- Drop support for core package dependencies (NumPy, pandas, Xarray) 2 years after their initial release.

-Similarly, the PyGMT team has decided to discontinue support for GMT versions 3 years after their initial release.
+In accordance with this policy, the PyGMT team has also decided:

+- Drop support for GMT versions 3 years after their initial release, while ensuring at least two latest minor versions remain supported.
+- Maintain support for optional dependencies for 1 year only.
+Users are encouraged to use the most up-to-date optional dependencies where possible.

 | PyGMT Version | GMT | Python | NumPy | pandas | Xarray |
 |---|---|---|---|---|---|